4gus71n/CV/CV.md

 ## Summary

-Senior Mobile Engineer with 14+ years of experience building production software that real people use every day — from the Android 2.2 and ActionBarSherlock era to Kotlin, Jetpack, Compose, and modern app architecture.
-I'm most experienced with Android, with production experience in iOS and cross-platform development (Kotlin Multiplatform, Cordova).
+**Senior Mobile Engineer with 14+ years of experience** building production software that real people use every day — from the Android 2.2 and ActionBarSherlock era to Kotlin, Jetpack, Compose, and modern app architectures.
+I'm most experienced with Android native development, but I also have production experience in iOS and cross-platform technologies (Kotlin Multiplatform, React, Flutter).
 I'm passionate about building teams from scratch, following best practices, and setting everything up for success — scalable architecture, mentoring, and remote collaboration across startups and large enterprises.

 Beyond mobile, I'm focused on the next major shift in software engineering: **AI-first and agentic engineering** — how LLMs, AI coding agents, and agentic workflows change the way we design, build, test, and maintain software.
 I'm open to international remote opportunities.